Getting here and there

 © Eva Blue

 Built from the land removed to make way for Montréal’s Métro, Parc Jean-Drapeau promises a winter wonderland smack dab in the waters of the St-Lawrence River.
 After hosting Expo67 (remnants of which are still visible in some pavilions and Habitat 67), these twin islands are also home to the Casino de Montréal.
-Take a walk through the forested areas and watch for local animal life, and don’t forget that final #mtlmoments selfie with the glittering backdrop of Montréal’s skyline across the water.
+Take a walk through the forested areas keeping an eye out for local animal life, and don’t forget that final #mtlmoments selfie with the backdrop of Montréal’s glittering skyline across the water.

 Mark Hamilton